Code-Institute-Submissions/MullingarAnglingCentre/README.md

 # Mullingar Angling Centre

-This project is an information website on the different fishing venue's around my local town in the midlands of Ireland.
-It also provides information on the local angling service's and the type of fish that can be caught into the local waters.

 This project is a basic website to show the use of HTML, CSS and Javascript Libraries .
 It also includes Responsive Design and Image treatment.
+The website itself is an information website on the different fishing venue's around my local town in the midlands of Ireland.
+It also provides information on the local angling service's and the type of fish that can be caught into the local waters.

 ## Built With

 * [Sublime](http://www.sublimetext.com/) - Code Editor.
 * [Paint](http://www.oldversion.com/windows/microsoft-paint/) - Used for image treatment.
 * [Google](https://www.google.com/chrome/browser/desktop/index.html) - Web Browser.

 ## Versioning